BioinformaNicks/Bioinformatics-training-collection/README.md

 [R](https://www.r-project.org/) is a language developed for statistical computation and graphical visualisation, although it is currently being expanded into a more versatile programming language.
 It is gaining popularity in Bioinformatics due to it's capabilities for data science.

 To program using [R](https://www.r-project.org/), you will first need to download an [R](https://www.r-project.org/) distribution and then (preferably) download an Integrated Development Environment (IDE) to write code in.
-Alternatively, if using [conda](https://docs.conda.io/en/latest/) (see [Environment and package management systems](#Environment-and-package-management-systems)), you can install R on this.
+Alternatively, if using [conda](https://docs.conda.io/en/latest/) (see [Environment and package management systems](#Environment-and-package-management-systems)), you can install R through this.

 ### R IDE
 When learning and applying R, code should be developed within an IDE This is dedicated software for editing code, and for running the code.